Invisalign® Clear Aligners Columbus

 According to the patients who have had both traditional braces and Invisalign, Invisalign is considerably more comfortable.
 Since there aren’t any metal brackets or wires, it’s not hard to see why!
 Of course, you can expect to feel some soreness as your teeth move into their properly aligned positions, but even that is temporary and can easily be alleviated with OTC pain medication.

-How Long Will I Need to Wear My Aligners Per Day?
+How Long Will I Need to Wear My Invisalign Aligners Per Day?

 You need to wear your aligners for a minimum of 20 hours each day.
 At first, having four hours of aligner-free time may sound like a lot, but once you factor in three meals, snacks, and dental care, it’s really not.
 So, it’s important to be strategic!
 The key is only taking your trays off when it’s absolutely necessary.
 It’s also important that you store them properly and clean them consistently so you don’t accidentally misplace or break them.